About the algebraic closure of the field of power series in several variables in characteristic zero: A generalization of Abhyankar-Jung Theorem

-Let us finish this part by giving few results which are analogue to the fact that if $z\in\C\{t^{\frac{1}{k}}\}$ for some $k\in\N$, $t$ being a single variable, then its minimal polynomial over $\C\lb t\rb$ is a polynomial with convergent power series:
+Let us finish this part by giving a few results which are analogous to the fact that if $z\in\C\{t^{\frac{1}{k}}\}$ for some $k\in\N$, $t$ being a single variable, then its minimal polynomial over $\C\lb t\rb$ is a polynomial with convergent power series.
+The next result can also be seen as the converse of Theorem \ref{main2hens}: